-Swim Nova Scotia would like to extend a big thank you to our co-hosting club, Halifax Trojan Aquatic Club, lead by Tracy Potter and to Denise & Leigh for the excellent hospitality.
-Thanks to all parents/volunteers who took the time to officiate and time throughout the weekend; without everyone’s continued support we would not be able to host successful events!
+Swim Nova Scotia would like to extend a big thanks to our co-hosting club, the Halifax Trojan Aquatic Club, lead by Fiona Gibb and to the rest of their team for the excellent hospitality.
+Thanks to all parents/volunteers who took the time to officiate and volunteer throughout the weekend; without everyone’s continued support we would not be able to host successful events!
+Special thanks to Kelley Polley, who led our Officials team- thank you, Kelley!

 Top Overall Team: Halifax Trojan Aquatic Club